wirecardBrasil/qa-test/README.md

 2. (Easy level) API accepts email with invalid format (not name@domain.com)
 3. (Easy level) Name without maximium value
 4. (Easy level) 2 Users can have same CPF
-5. (Medium level) Email mas size is 31, not 30 as in error message
+5. (Medium level) Email size is 31, not 30 as error message says
 6. (Medium level) Birthday allows future dates
 7. (Hard level) Intermittent bug: in 1 of 5 command of Post#/users returns HTTP API 500 for no reason